Project-Based Learning

 Project-based learning (PBL) or project-based education is an instructional strategy that allows students to build knowledge and skills via interesting projects based on real-world issues and challenges.
 The terms ‘experiential learning, Admission Management, and ‘discovery learning’ are sometimes used interchangeably with project-based learning.

 Students that have authentic practical experiences are prepared better for the real world.
-In its ideal form, project-based learning educates students to be self-sufficient, creative, and critical thinkers capable of tackling any intellectual obstacle.
+In its ideal form, project-based learning educates students to be self-sufficient, characteristics of learning, creative, and critical thinkers capable of tackling any intellectual obstacle.

 The project-based learning approach has the following characteristics: